Aesthetics and neural network image representations: Results

-Indeed, an overall distinctive characteristic of the original object seems preserved -- like the round shape of the \emph{espresso cup} or the triangular form of the \emph{volcano}.
+Images generated by neural networks $\gen_\th$ constructed through~\eqref{e.random} for five random seeds in the range $0-10$ are shown\footnote{In the Supplementary Fig. S2, we show more examples of a \emph{stupa} and an \emph{espresso} for a wider range of \emph{consecutive} random seeds in order to assess the genericity of the discussed phenomenon.} in Fig.~\ref{fig.symbolic}.
+At first glance, individually the images may seem haphazard and quite disconnected from the original photo-realistic objects, but viewing them side by side we observe surprising similarities.
+Indeed, an overall distinctive characteristic of the original object seems preserved -- like the round shape of the \emph{espresso} or the triangular form of the \emph{volcano}.
 It is however articulated using quite different and varying graphics primitives and materials.
 A similar phenomenon, but on a slightly more subtle level, occurs also for the \emph{stupa} in the first row.
 There, the overall shape morphs either into some quasi-architectural form or into a person-like depiction.
+The \emph{dial telephone} in the bottom row is most extreme.
+Here one cannot really identify \emph{by eye} a strong dominant feature, so its visual representations may be difficult to interpret -- although one could perhaps put forward some arguments for certain specific networks.

-The above deformations can be understood as inducing a \emph{visual symbolic representation}, where a dominant strong characteristic of the original object is realized in terms of completely unrelated materials and ingredients.
+The above deformations can be thus understood as inducing a \emph{visual symbolic representation}, where a dominant strong characteristic of the original object is realized in terms of completely unrelated materials and ingredients\footnote{For strawberries (not shown here), on the other hand, it is the material -- red texture -- which seems to be the dominating feature.} We expect this interpretation to hold under the condition that such a very strong simple dominant feature exists for the object class in question.

-From this point of view, the second block of layers $\block_2$ seems to play a privileged role in the neural network representation $\gen_\th$.
-Upsetting similarly only the first block $\block_1$ loses any resemblance to the original objects, while doing the same for further blocks leads first to a loss of the \emph{local} photo-realistic depiction seen in Fig.~\ref{fig.symbolic}, while further on the original object becomes more and more directly recognizable.
+The fact that the dominant visually prominent feature is still present after the modification of the weights in \eqref{e.random}, indicates that it must be encoded also in the undeformed parts of the network.
+From this point of view, the second block of layers $\block_2$ seems to play a privileged role in the neural network representation $\gen_\th$, as it does not destroy that feature but rather swaps in varying local visual ingredients while still preserving some sharpness and locally detailed depiction.

-The \emph{visual symbolic representation} observed here leads to obvious parallels with the way that psychoanalysis interprets dreams~\cite{FREUD,JUNG}, with some important psychological concepts manifesting themselves encoded in various persons, objects or scenes.
+Upsetting similarly only the first block $\block_1$ loses any resemblance to the original objects, while doing the same for further blocks leads first to a loss of the \emph{local} photo-realistic depiction and sharpness still seen in Fig.~\ref{fig.symbolic}, while for still further blocks the original object becomes more and more directly recognizable.
+Consequently, from the point of view of the visual symbolic representations, the block $\block_2$ is essentially singled out.